Fast quantum state discrimination with nonlinear PTP channels: Fault-tolerant nonlinear state discrimination

 The $\xi_{+}$ and $\xi_{-}$ variables are also decoupled. $\xi_{+}$ is the coordinate along the line $z=x$ mentioned above, and $\xi_{-}$ is the coordinate along the perpendicular line $z=-x$.
 Motion in the $\xi_{+}$ direction is stable for $m < \gamma$; in this case each point on the line $z=x$ flows to the fixed point ${\bf r}_0^{\rm fp}$ at the origin.
 However the $\xi_{+}$ motion becomes unstable when $m > \gamma$.
 In this regime ${\bf r}_0^{\rm fp}$ is unstable, and each point on the line $z=x$ (other than $z \! = \! x \! = \!
 0$) flows outward to infinity.
 We can interpret this unstable case as having two stable fixed points at $( \infty, 0, \infty)$ and $( -\infty, 0, -\infty)$, at the ends of the line $z=x$.
 By contrast, close to the singularity at $m = \gamma$, the perpendicular $\xi_{-}$ motion is stable unless $m$ and $\gamma$ are both negative.
 In this picture, the most important effect of the nonlinearity is to move the two stable fixed points at infinity to the finite positions (\ref{stable fixed points}).
 This is illustrated in Fig.~\ref{separatrix figure}.
 In Fig.~\ref{phases figure 09} we plot the trajectories for a cloud of randomly chosen initial states (red dots) within the Bloch ball $\CBALL$, close to the bifurcation but in the $m^2 < \gamma^2$ phase.
 In Fig.~\ref{phases figure 11} we show the same plot in the $m^2 > \gamma^2$ phase.
 These simulations further support the picture described above.

 The $\xi_{+}$ dynamics near the unstable fixed point ${\bf r}_0^{\rm fp}$ can be used to achieve robust state discrimination with the exponential speedup supported by expansive nonlinear channels \cite{MielnikJMP80,PhysRevLett.81.3992,BechmannPLA98,0502072,150706334}.
 Points very close to ${\bf r}^{\rm fp}_{+}$ have $|{\bf r}| \ll 1$, so the nonlinearity can be neglected there.
 Equations (\ref{xi plus equation}) and (\ref{xi minus equation}) then apply to the dynamics near ${\bf r}_0^{\rm fp}$ even when $g\neq 0$.
 Consider the plane passing through the origin and perpendicular to the $\xi_{+}$ axis.
 The velocity field smoothly changes sign across this plane; i.e., it is a separatrix between basins of attraction for ${\bf r}^{\rm fp}_{+}$ and ${\bf r}^{\rm fp}_{-}$.
 Suppose that a qubit is prepared in a state from the set $\{ X_\alpha, X_\beta \}$, with $X_\alpha$ and $X_\beta$ close in trace distance $ \epsilon = \| X_\alpha - X_\beta \|_1$ but on opposite sides of the separatrix.
-Then we implement a gate by turning on the nonlinearity for a time $t = O(1/g)$, after which $ X_\alpha$ and $X_\beta$ flow to different fixed points.
+Then we implement a gate by turning on the nonlinearity for a time $t = O(1/g)$, during which $ X_\alpha$ and $X_\beta$ flow to different fixed points.
 After this evolution, the nonlinearity is turned off and the qubit is measured.
-This nonlinear gate would lead to an exponential speedup if the initial separation is exponentially small: $\epsilon = 2^{-k}$ \cite{PhysRevLett.81.3992,0502072,150706334}.
+This nonlinear gate leads to an exponential speedup if the initial separation is exponentially small: $\epsilon = 2^{-k}$ \cite{PhysRevLett.81.3992,0502072,150706334}.

 Positivity of the dissipative torsion channel requires that the Bloch vector ${\bf r}$ remain in the Bloch ball ${|\bf r}| \le 1$.
-However the master equation (\ref{dissipative torsion model}) does not itself enforce this condition.
-Therefore the positivity condition must be implemented dynamically through control of the qubit Hamiltonian, and trajectories leaving the Bloch ball are regarded as unphysical.
+However the evolution equation (\ref{dissipative torsion model}) does not itself enforce this condition.
+Therefore the positivity condition must be implemented dynamically through control of the qubit Hamiltonian, or added depolarization, and trajectories leaving the Bloch ball are regarded as unphysical.
+We note that a breakdown of positivity is expected in some open systems with initial system-environment entanglement that result in non-CP channels \cite{150305342}.